Last Updated on January 6, 2019

 - 3 tablespoon lemon juice

-- Whisk lemon juice, olive oil, mustard (and honey/maple syrup) in medium bowl to blend.
+- Whisk lemon juice, (olive oil), mustard (and honey/maple syrup) in small bowl to blend.

 - Season with salt and pepper.

-- Add dressing to apples and toss to coat.
+- Add dressing to fruits and toss to coat.

 - Sprinkle with cranberries and almond flakes and toss slightly again.